Langtang Valley Trek - 10 Days

 • Meals: Breakfast

-Our 10-day Langtang Valley Trek itinerary includes two nights' accommodation in Kathmandu.
-However, we can customize the itinerary to be shorter or longer based on your available time in Nepal.
-Feel free to let us know if you'd like to make any changes—we're always here to assist you!
+Our 10 days Langtang Valley Trek itinerary includes two night's accommodation in Kathmandu.
+However, it can be customized to be shorter or longer depending on your available time in Nepal.
+If you’d like to make any changes, feel free to contact us.

 Langtang Valley Trek - 10 Days Route Map